Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IMkdm7T3SDo.md

 ### Transcript

-> forehead by all will be a improvement for drone ports like setting which allows you to stop the drone while still delivering the materials, i don't know honestly
+> forehead by all will be a improvement for drone ports like setting which allows you to stop the drone while still delivering the materials, I don't know honestly